EFTEC/ObjDoctor/README.md

 ### The figure must be scaled until the max height is 1000.

 - Uncheck (if it's checked) **ANCHOR MAX Y** and select **MAX Y** to 1000.
 The figure will be rescaled according this value.

+## Todo

+Maybe it's not compatible with every single obj file.
+If you have problems, then send me a report with the file.
+Right now, the program crashes when it founds an unknown line command.